abathroomwithblacksnakeskinwallpapercirculargoldmirror

 How Many Metals Can You Mix In A Bathroom?

-When mixing metals it’s best to go for no more than three metals in the bathroom.
+When mixing metals, it’s best to go for no more than three metals in the bathroom.
 For a smaller bathroom size, two metals are good.
-A larger size bathroom can push up to three finishes.
+A larger bathroom can accommodate up to three finishes.
 That way, the bathroom design doesn’t get too busy.
 You want the bathroom to look visually interesting but not overwhelming.

 The metal finishes you use should be repeated at a minimum of twice each.